Simply put, a business valuation is the formal process of determining what your business is worth.

 There are a variety of variables that we use to determine what your business is worth.
 Here is a list of some of the factors that we take into account in our valuation:

-Generally we can perform a valuation if you think you need it for the following reasons: Curious about it’s value, family matter, parternship issues, determine the value of your shares, divorce settlements, retirements planning and selling your business.
+Generally we can perform a valuation if you think you need it for the following reasons: Curious about it’s value, family matter, partnership issues, determine the value of your shares, divorce settlements, retirement planning and selling your business.

 Generally we can complete a smaller business in 2-4 weeks.
 Medium business in 4-6 weeks and large business in 6-8 weeks.
 This can be sped up if all the relevant financial documents are organised.

 Based in Sydney we travel to all locations both inner city and outer Sydney.